Project-Reclass/toynet-react/README.md

 $ cd toynet-react
 ```

-The docker-compose file can then be ran in the background using
+The docker-compose file can then be run in the background using

 ```bash
 $ docker-compose -f docker-compose.dev.yml up -d --build